Friday, September 24, 2010

 SCENE I: GEORGETOWN HOSPITAL ER - NIGHT

-…you guessed it, a car crash!
-This dizzying sequence where our friends arrive to the rescue of Wendy predates ER by almost a decade, and it manages to match that show’s smugness almost from the first few images: Kevin smoking cigarettes in the hospital (with nobody telling him not to); Alec, in a sun-yellow power tie and blow-dried yuppie haircut, bursts through the front doors and starts name-dropping and influence-peddling almost with his first breath (“Alec Newbury, from Congressman Langston’s office…”); Wendy has just gotten a new car from Rich Daddy for graduation; Jules, her ironed locks held together with hair combs, wearing some sort of pink crushed-satin party dress under a mink stole (?!?), makes fun of the naked fat patient wandering around in a daze.
+…a car crash!
+This dizzying sequence where our friends arrive to the rescue of Wendy predates ER by almost a decade, and it manages to match that show’s smugness almost from the first few images.
+Kevin smoking cigarettes in the hospital (with nobody telling him not to).
+Alec, all yellow power tie and blow-dried hair, bursts through the ER doors and starts name-dropping from his first breath (“Alec Newbury, from Congressman Langston’s office…”).
+Wendy B. has just gotten a new car from Rich Daddy for graduation.
+Jules, wearing some sort of pink crushed-satin party dress under a mink stole (?!?), makes fun of the naked fat patient wandering around in a daze.
 (Jules will wear this dress no less than four times during the film.)
-Their clothes immediately tag them as big-print characters splurped out of Some Screenwriter’s caulking gun.
-Most annoying is Kirbo (wonder if his middle name is “Kevin” or “Kendall”), in spiffy bowtie and Italian rez checkered apron, trying out his Young Lawyer shtick (“We're dealing with a first-time offender here.
-Miss Beamish won't press charges, so why not let it slide?”) to the bemused black DC cop, who snubs him wonderfully (“Forget it, counselor”) without crushing his Martin Sheeny little face.
+Their clothes immediately tag them as big-print characters splurped out of a screenwriting caulking gun.
+Most annoying is Kirbo (wonder if his middle name is “Kevin” or “Kendall”), in spiffy bowtie and Italian rez checkered apron, trying out his Young Lawyer shtick (“We're dealing with a first-time offender here, so why not let it slide?”) to the bemused black DC cop, who snubs him wonderfully (“Forget it, counselor”).
 Jules mentions that “she had a lot of cash” – twice – without really knowing what to do with it.

-Whose name are these coiffured feti expending all of this wasted energy on?
-Why, it none other than Billy “The Kid” Hixx*!
+Who are these coiffed feti expending all of this wasted energy on?
+Why, it none other than Billy “The Kid” Hixx!

-Billy the Kid is often described by reviewers as "frat boy of the group.”
-I never knew any frat boys from this time period who didn’t have Marine-short hair covered in white golf caps and some sort of sports sweatshirt and stone-washed jeans with the cuffs turned up slightly and those leather moccasins with the crepe soles and leather laces.
-This guy looks like he’s trying to meld Lester Young with Joey Lawrence.
-There he is, playing his saxophone on the back steps of an ambulance, bathed in devilish magenta neon, dagger cross hanging from his earlobe, hair looking all tousled and forbidden, like a camouflaged octopus strapped itself to his head.
-Now that we think of it, Billy looks a lot like singer John Parr (whose S.E.F. theme is only minutes from flying out of the screen and marking us forever) and his name matches his somewhat (Hixx = Parr).
+Billy the Kid is often described as the frat boy of the group.
+I never knew any frat boys from this time period who didn’t wear white golf caps with some sort of sports sweatshirt and stone-washed jeans with the cuffs turned up slightly and leather, crepe-soled moccasins.
+But Mr. 'Face looks like he’s trying to meld Lester Young with Joey Lawrence.
+There he is, playing his saxophone on the back steps of an ambulance, bathed in magenta neon, dagger cross hanging from his earlobe, hair looking all tousled and forbidden.
+Now that we think of it, Billy looks a lot like singer John Parr (whose S.E.F. theme is only minutes from marking us forever) and his name matches his somewhat (Hixx = Parr).
 Kevin: “I wouldn’t strike a match next to him.”

-Weird chat between Rob Lowe and portentous, obviously deeply depressed interviewer Brian Linehan (1985)
+Weird chat between Rob Lowe and portentous, deeply depressed interviewer Brian Linehan (1985)

-The consummate moment of the kind of historical weirdness we mentioned above comes in the bizarre and exceedingly worrying infatuation Kirbo develops with the young ER resident he bumps into during the fray, a tall corkscrew-haired Southern belle brunette who looks a lot like Andie MacDowell with the improbably Semetic name of ‘Dale Bieberman.’
-Turns out Miss Beebs and The Kirbomeister had one date Back in the Day.
+The consummate moment of the kind of historical weirdness we mentioned above comes in the bizarre and exceedingly worrying infatuation Kirbo develops with the young ER resident he bumps into during the fray, a tall corkscrew-haired Southern belle brunette who looks a lot like Andie MacDowell.
+Turns out Mizz Beebs and The Kirbomeister had one date BITD.
 She is also at least four feet taller than him and four years older.
-For some reason – or no reason – Kirbo watches DB disappear into an examining room where someone is screaming horribly, telling a (natch) young black child, “Don’t worry, everything’s going to be okay” and decides that this chick he’s just reconnected with for 30 seconds (completely clueless to the fact that she’s a harried ER doctor) will be best stalked by him and him only.
+For some reason – or no reason – Kirbo watches DB disappear into an examining room where someone is screaming horribly, telling a (natch) young Black child, “Don’t worry, everything’s going to be okay” and decides that this chick he’s just reconnected with for 30 seconds (completely clueless to the fact that she’s a harried resident on the night shift) will be best stalked by him and him only.
 Kirbo will soon emerge as the movie’s scariest and most dangerous character.

 S.E.F. spoof trailer, starring Kirbo, re-cut as a stalker-horror film: